Read This Before You Have Your Resume Professionally Written

 Choosing the right resume writer is not easy.

 I speak with a lot of people who are toying with the idea of having their resume professionally written.
 Unfortunately many don't make the right decision - because they don't know what to look for in a resume writer.

 I speak to a lot of people who want to have their resume professionally written.
 Many of them want to know why some resume writers charge $100, while others can charge up to $2,000.
 Why is the price difference so great?

 To add to this confusion, there’s also the question of “personal branding strategists“.
 Specifically, who are they, what exactly do they do and how do they differ from standard resume writers?

-Before you commit to having your resume professionally written, either with the help of my resume writing services or those of a competitor, allow me to shine a light on these questions.
+Before you commit to having your resume professionally written, either with the help of my resume writing service or those of a competitor, allow me to shine a light on these questions.